wp-plugins/runners-log/readme.txt

 You can use the following tutorial http://www.e-gineer.com/v1/instructions/install-gd13-for-php-with-apache-on-linux.htm if you don't know how to install it on a linux server.

 = Why is my server load high? =
-If you have a very visited blog and using this plugin it could cause high server load as this plugin doesn't use cache for rendering the graphs.
+If you have a very visited blog and using this plugin it could cause high server load if you generate graphs using pChart.
+We then recommand using Google Chart.
+See faq for how to use.
-If that's a problem either uninstall this plugin, help making it work with cache :D or wait for a later release.

 = Gear Manager =
 I would like to thanks Thomas Genin for his plugin WP-Task-Manager which the Gear Manager is based on.